 These hidden bars, speakeasies and “secret” lounges pair imaginative cocktails with 1920s vibes in some of DC’s most unique places to drink.

 Inside Downtown DC’s Eaton Workshop visitors will find a 200-plus room hotel that houses a progressive-minded co-working space and four unique food and drink concepts.
 Make your way toward the back of the hotel, peer behind a wall of books and you’ll happen upon Allegory, a sleek, shadowy cocktail bar with an extensive drink list.
-Settle down on a leather couch, admire the mural that pays homage to Ruby Bridges with a whimsical Alice in Wonderland theme and imbibe literary-themed concoctions.
+Settle down on a leather couch, admire the mural that pays homage to civil rights activist Ruby Bridges, along with a whimsical Alice in Wonderland theme and imbibe literary-themed concoctions.

 Walk just beyond the resounding cacophony of young professionals on benches at a bustling beer garden and you’ll see two doors at 1345 S Street NW.
 The door on the right will lead you to a dry cleaning business, while the door on the left will lead you up a staircase to the aptly named Left Door, a DC cocktail haven slinging drinks in a no-frills environment.
-Be on the lookout for fun seasonal drinks.
+Be on the lookout for fun seasonal beverages.

 The corner of U and 14th streets may be one of the most well-known and crowded intersections in the city, but the Gibson remains inconspicuous, and for good reason.
-Accessible only through an unmarked door, the speakeasy makes good on faint lighting, reservable tables in cozy enclaves, a patio to breathe and most importantly, bespoke drinks that call your name.
+Accessible only through an unmarked door, the speakeasy makes good on faint lighting, reservable tables in secluded enclaves, a back patio to spread out and, most importantly, bespoke drinks that call your name.
 Despite floating under the radar, the Gibson has staying power – it’s been open since 2008, when cocktail expert Derek Brown, of Drink Company fame, once manned the bar.
+Look for the Literary Cocktails series and special tasting events curated by bartender-sommelier Chantal Tsen.